tariqelb/BGP/README.md

     (This method preserves the configuration on Ethernet interfaces even if you close the project and return later.)
    -   Using the command-line interface (CLI) – Right-click on the host and select Console.

-   We will use the second approach, but here is an example of the configuration on config file if you chose the fisrt approach, don't forget to restart the device/host after saving config
+   We will use the second approach.
+However, if you choose the first approach, here is an example of the configuration in the config file.
+Don't forget to restart the router/host after saving the configuration.

    ##### Static config for eth0
 	auto eth0